How to Calculate the Cost of Goods Sold

 Purchases

+The next part is calculating all of the relevant business purchases.
 Your purchases section should include all direct expenses, or expenses that relate directly to production.
-Common direct expenses include the following:
+Common direct expenses include:

 • Wholesale inventory purchased during the time period